 Describing Caroline Neuburg as an unaccompanied folk singer does not do justice to her wide ranging performance.
 Certainly much of her material is drawn from the traditional folk heritage, but this is augmented by her own very original songs.
 And whilst the delivery is by and large in the folk idiom, there are some definite jazz influences from time to time, which is hardly surprising as Caroline has sung with a jazz band in the past.
 Caroline is a well known figure in the folk clubs of Hampshire, and was one of the organisers in the Fleet club for several years.
 She has worked with accompanying musicians in the past, but her performances are usually ac apella, “I don’t have to worry about tuning up”.
 This is reflected on the album where one accompanied song joins the remaining unaccompanied tracks which are punctuated with short musical breaks giving the album a well rounded and complete sound.

 The Pottingshed Band began around 2002 when Skyport was joined by violin vertuoso Pete Crowther for a gig at Bramley Folk Club in Hampshire.
 It went so well that they have been playing as a duo ever since, occasionally augmented by bass and percussives.
-They play country blues, and bluesy country with tunes that are familiar, but the words are bang up to date and guaranteed to make you laugh at least once.
+They play country blues, and bluesy country with tunes that are familiar, but the words are bang up to date and guaranteed to make you laugh – or at least titter a little.
 They are proud to say that they have never practiced or rehearsed, but operate by gestalt.
 For information/videos/gig list, visit their myspace page.